jasonhaymond/contract-automation/README.md

 ## Project setup

-Install Docker and Docker Compose (the following instructions should work for Debian and Ubuntu):
+Install Docker and Docker Compose (the following commands should work for Debian and Ubuntu):

 ```sh